-The Writers Lab, produced by IRIS and New York Women in Film & Television and funded by Meryl Streep, in collaboration with the Writers Guild of America, East, is now open for submissions.
+The Writers Lab, produced by IRIS and New York Women in Film & Television and funded by Meryl Streep, in collaboration with the Writers Guild of America, East, is now closed for submissions for 2017.
 The Lab, now in its third year, welcomes screenplays by women over 40 (birth date on or before 3/30/77).

 Late Deadline – Thursday, March 30, 2017 - Fee: $65.00